Lin ruptures knee tendon; season likely over

 Lin scored 18 points.
 The Nets' starting shooting guard, D'Angelo Russell, had 30.

-Russell will likely now move into the starting point guard role and Allen Crabbe will become the Nets' starting shooting guard.
+Russell will likely now move into the point guard role and Allen Crabbe will become the Nets' starting shooting guard.
+Caris LeVert, in his second year in the NBA, could get much more time as well.
+LeVert was slowed by injuries at Michigan, and they plagued him again in his rookie season.
+He missed all of the summer sessions, preseason and the start of the regular season due to foot woes.
+His health has improved this season so far.

-Both players were acquired in trades this summer.
+Both Russell and Crabbe were acquired in trades this summer.
 Russell and Lin were expected to play together in the Nets' backcourt this season, but Russell, 21, is considered the franchise's point guard of the future.